 Childhelp Merv Griffin Village

-The skilled and compassionate staff of therapists, teachers, behavioral health specialists, nurses, physicians, case managers and chaplain work to develop the whole child restoring mind, body and spirit.
+Our skilled and compassionate staff of therapists, teachers, behavioral health specialists, nurses, physicians, case managers, and chaplains work together to restore the mind, body and spirit of every child.

-The Childhelp Non-Public School (NPS) caters to children who require a therapeutic environment as a component of their elementary or secondary education.
-The NPS serves students with extreme emotional disturbances that cannot be accommodated in a public school.
-The NPS provides high quality supervision, structure and individual programming designed to transition the child to a functional level in society.
+The Academy at Merv Griffin Village, a non-public school, is designed for children and youth who require a therapeutic environment as a component of their elementary, intermediate, or secondary education.
+The Academy serves students with socio-emotional and behavioral needs that cannot be accommodated in a public school.
+It provides children with high quality supervision, structure and individual accommodations to ensure personal and academic success.
+To view The Academy at Merv Griffin Village’s School Accountability Report Card click here.

-- The Art Therapy Program is operated by a certified art therapist and provides children with an opportunity for non-verbal communication.
+- The Art Therapy Program is operated by a certified art therapist and provides children with an opportunity for creative expression.

-- The Ranch Program provides therapeutic opportunities for children healing from severe abuse through animal care, equine assisted therapy, resident jobs and special events.
+- The Ranch Program provides therapeutic opportunities for children through animal care, equine- and animal-assisted therapy, resident jobs and special events.

 - The Village Special Friends Program matches children with screened volunteers who provide support, mentoring, interaction and lifelong friendships after the children leave the village.